This post contains affiliate links. Please see my privacy page for more information.

-The actual process in simple, cream the peanut butter and butter until smooth.
+The actual process is simple, cream the peanut butter and butter until smooth.
 Then beat in the powdered sugar and vanilla.
 Roll into balls.
 Chill.
-Dip in Chocolate.
-Chill and enjoy.
-But there are a few handy tips I can give to make the process a bit easier.

 Why are my buckeyes dry and crumbly?